carolinecummings19/hw5-NETS1500/readme.txt

 We then use these `.txt` files to search for the user-inputted ingredients and preferences.

 ## To Run ##
+You must run the main method in `Main.java` to scrape the recipes.

 Before running ensure that the code can find the path to the `recipes folder`.
 In lines 280 and 173 of the `RecipeScraper.java` file change to the path on your computer: